-Total direct compensation (base salary, annual incentive bonus and long-term incentives) payable to our NEOs is targeted within a competitive range of the median of the Compensation

-Comparator Group, provided that as: (i) market data is inherently imprecise; and (ii) available market data may not be reflective of the specific roles, responsibilities and experience of the NEOs, we use judgement in interpreting market data and setting NEO target compensation levels.
-Actual compensation may be above or below median compensation based on the incumbent's experience and performance in the role over time.
-The following table sets out the weighting of the direct compensation provided to the NEOs in 2015.
-As outlined in this table, the total value is weighted to "at risk" variable compensation (i.e. annual incentive bonus and long-term incentives).
+Total direct compensation (base salary, annual incentive bonus and long-term incentives) payable to our NEOs is targeted within a competitive range of the median of the Compensation Comparator Group, provided that as: (i) market data is inherently imprecise; and (ii) available market data may not be reflective of the specific roles, responsibilities and experience of the NEOs, we use judgment in interpreting market data and setting NEO target compensation levels.
+Actual compensation may be above or below estimated median compensation based on the incumbent's experience and performance in the role over time.
+The following charts set out the weighting of the direct compensation provided to the CEO and to the remainder of our NEOs in 2016.
+As shown in these charts, the total value is weighted to "at risk" variable compensation (i.e. annual incentive bonus and long-term incentives).